 - Adhesive or brackets

-- Protective gear (gloves, goggles, and mask)
+- Protective gear (gloves, goggles, and a mask)

 Steps to Install:

 - Cut the fiberglass batts to fit the size of each door panel.
-Make sure to measure every panel, as all the panels might not be the same size.
+Make sure to measure every panel, as not all the panels might be the same size.

 - Attach the batts using adhesive or brackets.